Data-ARENA-Space/data-nadhi-documentation/docs/architecture/data/minio.md

 # MinIO in Data Nadhi

 Data Nadhi uses **MinIO** to store **failed records** and related metadata.
-MinIO is chosen because it is **S3-compatible**, lightweight, and allows easy migration to AWS S3 in the future.
+We picked MinIO because it's **S3-compatible**, lightweight, and makes it easy to migrate to AWS S3 later if needed.

 ---

 ## ☁️ Why MinIO?

-- **Failure handling:** Stores logs that fail during processing, ensuring no data is lost.
+- **Failure handling:** Stores logs that fail during processing so you don't lose data.
-- **S3-compatible:** Makes it easy to switch to AWS S3 or other compatible storage if needed.
+- **S3-compatible:** Easy to switch to AWS S3 or other compatible storage down the line.
-- **Original and transformed data:** Keeps both the original log and the current input at the point of failure.
+- **Original and transformed data:** Keeps both the original log and what the data looked like when it failed.
-- **Durable storage:** Allows later inspection or reprocessing of failed records.
+- **Durable storage:** You can inspect or reprocess failed records later.

-> 💡 *MinIO acts as a “safety net” for the platform, ensuring failed data is stored reliably for investigation or retries.*
+> 💡 *MinIO acts as a "safety net" for the platform - makes sure failed data is stored reliably so you can investigate or retry later.*

 ---

 ## 🗂️ Failure Log Schema

-Each failure log is stored as a **JSON object** in MinIO, organized using a folder structure based on organisation, project, pipeline, and message IDs.
+Each failure log is stored as a **JSON object** in MinIO.
+They're organized in folders based on org, project, pipeline, and message IDs.

 ### Fields:

-- `timestamp` – ISO timestamp of the failure.
+- `timestamp` – ISO timestamp of when it failed.
-- `organisationId` – ID of the organisation that owns the pipeline.
+- `organisationId` – ID of the org that owns the pipeline.
-- `projectId` – ID of the project where the pipeline belongs.
+- `projectId` – ID of the project the pipeline is in.
-- `pipelineId` – ID of the pipeline where the failure occurred.
+- `pipelineId` – ID of the pipeline where the failure happened.
-- `messageId` – Unique ID of the log message.
+- `messageId` – Unique ID for the log message.
-- `originalInput` – Original log data received by the system.
+- `originalInput` – The original log data the system got.
-- `currentInput` – Input at the point of failure (after partial transformations).
+- `currentInput` – What the data looked like when it failed (after any partial transformations).
-- `error` – Object containing:
+- `error` – Object with:
   - `message` – Error message.
-  - `type` – Exception type.
+  - `type` – What type of exception it was.
   - `stack` – Stack trace.
-  - `description` – Human-readable description of the error.
+  - `description` – Human-readable description of what went wrong.
-- `context` *(optional)* – Extra context added during failure handling.
+- `context` *(optional)* – Any extra context added during failure handling.

 ---